charmed-kubernetes/layer-etcd/README.md

 To migrate from Trusty to Xenial, the operator will be responsible for deploying the Xenial etcd cluster, then issuing an etcd data dump on the trusty series, and importing that data into the new cluster.
-This can be performed on a single node due to the nature of how replicas work in Etcd.
+This can be only be performed on a single node due to the nature of how replicas work in Etcd.

 Any issues with the above process should be filed against the charm layer in github.